 - Make your home a safe place for your kids’ friends – be willing to talk to them and coach them a bit.

-- Keep an envelope with some cash in it specifically for when you run into people that might need it (or food).
+- Keep an envelope with some cash in it, specifically for when you run into people who might need it (or food).

 - Find causes that hit close to home for you and your community

-I am no expert and after reading this chapter, I realize how much growing I have to do!
+I’m no expert, and after reading this chapter, I realize how much I have to grow!
 I am grateful Hope Worldwide has some incredible teaching and resources on the topic.
 I am just here to say, our kids really need to develop this heart.
 Church has to be more than just something they grew up going to.
 It has to have a meaningful impact in the real problems around them, whatever those may be.
 This is an incredibly powerful way for them to see God.
 So often, as we seek to help others, we ourselves are in fact the ones getting the most help.

 One time, our Youth and Family ministry was serving locally here in Bridgeport, CT and one of the Teens, in the middle of serving, said to me, “I just realized how much I have”.
 I really couldn’t believe it, this was only God (cue tears).

-So many Christians have a deep conviction about this kind of engagement and I am humbled as I reflect on how much growing I have to do.
+So many Christians have a deep conviction about this kind of engagement, and I am humbled as I reflect on how much growing I have to do.
 “Not enough time” is a common refrain, right?
-There are many great books about living our life with more margin.
-Essentially not packing our schedules so full that we have no time to meet spontaneous “inconvenient” needs.
+There are many great books about living our lives with more margin.
+Essentially, not packing our schedules so full that we have no time to meet spontaneous “inconvenient” needs.
 “The Ruthless Elimination of Hurry” by John Mark Comer and “The Best Yes” by Lysa TerKeurst are some great books.

 (Through our Southern CT Chapter of Hope Worldwide, we have our virtual 5K to raise money for early childhood development in South Africa on May 29th.
 Make a profile/donate here)